raiden-network/raiden/docs/raiden-api-1/api-tutorial/1-join-a-token-network.inc.rst

 .. warning::

    Registering a new token is currently only relevant on the testnets.
-The tokens allowed on the mainnet for the Bespin release are DAI and W-ETH.
+The tokens allowed on the mainnet for the Coruscant release are DAI and W-ETH.
 At some point in future, you will be able to register new token networks for the Ethereum mainnet, too.